4 Top Ways to Lower Your Commercial HVAC Costs

 If thermostat debates happen all too frequently in the office, establish guidelines for thermostat settings.
 To maximize energy savings, set your thermostat to 78 degrees during the summer and 68 degrees during the winter.

-For more ways to lower your commercial HVAC costs, give Plunkett Heating & Air a call today at 706-426-0779.
+For more ways to lower your commercial HVAC costs, contact Plunkett Heating & Air Request an Appointment.
 We’re committed to ensuring your commercial heating and air conditioning units deliver the performance you expect.

 Image provided by iStock